Your own domain

-Facebook or Pinterest, or whatever other social media platform you prefer, is a great way to connect with people who might have an interest in your niche.
+Social media platforms are a great way to connect with people who might have an interest in your niche.
 If you don’t depend on income from your creative pursuits, that presence might be all you need.
 However, if making sales is a priority, you need more.

-But if you sell what you make, social media is not a complete strategy for an online presence.
+Social media is not a complete strategy for an online presence

 - You can’t depend on people remembering to follow you, even if they really like you.